3 Keys for Maximizing the Benefits of Roughhousing

 There are three keys to a successful roughhousing practice: safety, rapport, and the opportunity for success.

 People often say they are not competitive or don’t like competition.
 What we have found is that everybody loves a good competitive game when they feel safe doing it, when they feel a strong sense of trust with their training partners and when they feel like they have chance to win.

 Jaak Panksepp found in rats that as long as the weaker player is able to win at least 30 percent of the time they continue to enjoy roughhousing.
 Research on play in animals and children demonstrates that stronger players self-handicap to allow play to be enjoyable for all.
-When are playing with small child or watching two children play you might hear them say “you can’t hit” or “you can’t do this or that”.
-What they are doing is opening negotiations, because they want to keep playing but need to feel safe enough and feel like they have a chance to win.
+When you are playing with small child or watching two children play you might hear them say “you can’t hit” or “you can’t do this or that”.
+What they are doing is opening negotiations, because they want to keep playing but they don’t feel safe enough or like the have a chance to win.